matthewjf/matthewjf.github.io/_posts/2018-12-10-an-efficient-keyboard-layout.markdown

 layout: post
 title:  "An Efficient Keyboard Layout"
 date:   2018-12-10 08:12:18 -0700
-categories: keyboards
+categories: Keyboards
+tags: [keyboards]
 image: "/public/images/infinity_ergodox.jpg"
 ---

 I thought a lot about keyboard efficiency while designing and [building a keyboard](keyboards/2019/01/05/building-a-keyboard.html).
-I had a friend mention that he used <a href="https://colemak.com/" target="_blank">Colemak</a>, a keyboard layout alternative to QWERTY.
+I had a friend mention that he used <a href="https://colemak.com/" target="_blank_">Colemak</a>, a keyboard layout alternative to QWERTY.
 This got me wondering, what makes an efficient keyboard layout?

 ****